Easy Roasted Tomato Salsa

 Roasted Tomato Salsa

-This is our favorite homemade tomato salsa and we promise you’ll always want to go back for more.
-The method and ingredient list is inspired by our Roasted Salsa Verde.
-There has been so much positive feedback for it, that we decided to try the same recipe, but use red tomatoes instead of using tomatillos.
+This recipe is inspired by our roasted tomatillo salsa, which has received so many happy reviews.
+There has been so much positive feedback for it that we decided to try the same recipe but use red tomatoes instead of tomatillos.
 Just like the tomatillo salsa, this tomato salsa tastes amazing!
+For a quicker salsa, see our easy red salsa, which uses canned tomatoes.

-Step 3, Blend into a salsa.
-Remove the core of the tomatoes, and then add them along with the peppers and garlic to a food processor.
-Add some onion, fresh cilantro, and fresh lime juice, and then blend until you are happy with the consistency of the salsa.
+Remove the core of the tomatoes and add them, along with the peppers and garlic, to a food processor.
+Add raw onion, fresh cilantro, and fresh lime juice, and blend until you are happy with the salsa’s consistency.
 I like it a little chunky.

-You can enjoy the salsa straight away, but if you have the time, cover it and place into the refrigerator.
+You can enjoy the salsa immediately, but if you have the time, cover it and place it in the refrigerator.
 As the salsa sits, it becomes even more flavorful.
+Then, enjoy however you like.
+I love this with homemade tortilla chips!

 • PREP